 It can be tough to predict how much money a piece of art will fetch down the road because there are so many different variables at play.

-For instance, an artist’s reputation, buyers’ tastes, and even political and economic stability can all impact an artwork’s value.
+For instance, an artist’s reputation, buyers’ taste, and even political and economic stability can all impact an artwork’s value.
 Supply and demand play a role, too – after all, rare art is often valuable art.

+Bottom line: Just because you’ve invested in a trendy piece today doesn’t necessarily mean you’ll make a profit when you sell it later on.
 So while art investments could help you further diversify your overall portfolio, don’t count on them for a steady flow of investment income.

 Transparency on pricing is just one of many ways that art investments differ from traditional assets.
 Take stocks, for example – you can look up share prices online almost anytime you want.